 Special thanks to IAF volunteers for their great support and dedication.

-Apparently this event brought together all those who like the Indian culture and don’t want to miss the opportunity to communicate with Indian culture.
-Besides this was another reason for all Indo-Armenian community in Armenia to gather and share common thoughts and interests.
+Apparently, this event brought together all those who like the Indian culture and don’t want to miss the opportunity to communicate with Indian culture.
+Besides this was another reason for all Indo-Armenian communities in Armenia to gather and share common thoughts and interests.

-It would not have been a better timing than this, when India celebrates its 63rd Republic Day.
-This way we are celebrating the great spirit of India, being world’s largest democracy.
-And when we have Armenian people as main participant for this exhibition, what can be better to show India that Armenia and its people love India from the very core of their heart.
-It’s our warm heartedness which keeps our friendship and partnership intact for a very strong bonding.
+It would not have been better timing than this when India celebrates its 63rd Republic Day.
+This way we are celebrating the great spirit of India, being the world’s largest democracy.
+And when we have Armenian people as the main participants for this exhibition, what can be better to show India that Armenia and its people love India from the very core of their hearts.
+It’s our warm-heartedness that keeps our friendship and partnership intact for very strong bonding.

 The following two days of the exhibition were also eventful by having a big number of admirers.
 Due to the unbelievable popularity over the weekend the photo exhibition was extended for 7 more days and will now show until the 29th January.